apalache-mc/apalache/docs/src/apalache/tuning.md

 1. __Randomization__: `smt.randomSeed=<int>` passes the random seed to `z3` (via
    `z3`'s parameters `sat.random_seed` and `smt.random_seed`).

-1. __Timeouts__: `search.smt.timeout=<seconds>` defines the timeout to the SMT
-   solver in seconds.
+2. __Timeouts__: `search.smt.timeout=<seconds>` defines the timeout to the SMT solver in seconds.
 The default value is `0`, which stands for the unbounded timeout.
 For instance, the timeout is used in the following cases: checking if a transition is enabled, checking an invariant, checking for deadlocks.
-   If the solver times out, it reports 'UNKNOWN', and the model checker reports a runtime error.
+If the solver times out, it reports ' UNKNOWN', and the model checker reports a runtime error.

-1. __Invariant mode__: `search.invariant.mode=(before|after)` defines the moment
+3. __Invariant mode__: `search.invariant.mode=(inLoop|atOnce)` defines the moment when the invariant is checked.
+In
-   when the invariant is checked.
-In the `after` mode, all transitions are first translated, one of them is picked non-deterministically and then the invariant is checked.
-Although this mode reduces the number of SMT queries, it usually requires more memory than the `before` mode.
-In the `before` mode, the invariant is checked for every enabled transition independently.
-The `before` mode may drastically reduce memory consumption, but it may take longer than the `after` mode, provided that Apalache has enough memory.
-The default mode is `before`.
+   the `atOnce` mode, all transitions are first translated, one of them is picked non-deterministically and then the invariant is checked.
+Hence, they are checked "all at once".
+Although this mode reduces the number of SMT queries, it usually requires more memory than the `inLoop` mode.
+In the `inLoop` mode, the invariant is checked for every enabled transition independently.
+The
+   `inLoop` mode may drastically reduce memory consumption, but it may take longer than the `atOnce` mode, provided that Apalache has enough memory.
+When the specification has `t` symbolic transitions and `--length=k`, Apalache performs up to `t * k` SMT queries in the `inLoop` mode and up to `t` SMT queries in the `atOnce` mode.
+As a result, the default mode depends on the value of `k`: when `k > 1`, the default mode is `atOnce`; when `k <= 1`, the default mode is `inLoop`.

-1. __Guided search__: `search.transitionFilter=<regex>`.
-Restrict the choice of
-   symbolic transitions at every step with a regular expression.
+4. __Guided search__: `search.transitionFilter=<regex>`.
+Restrict the choice of symbolic transitions at every step with a regular expression.
 The regular expression should recognize words over of the form 's->t', where `s` is a regular expression over step numbers and `t` is a regular expression over transition numbers.
 For instance, `search.transitionFilter=(0->0|1->5|2->(2|3)|[3-9]->.*|[1-9][0-9]+->.*)` requires to start with the 0th transition, continue with the 5th transition, then execute either the 2nd or the 3rd transition and after that execute arbitrary transitions until the `length.` Note that there is no direct correspondence between the transition numbers and the actions in the TLA+ spec.
 To find the numbers, run Apalache with `--write-intermediate=true` and check the transition numbers in `_apalache-out/<MySpec>.tla/*/intermediate/XX_OutTransitionFinderPass.tla`: the 0th transition is called `Next_si_0000`, 1st transition is called `Next_si_0001`, etc.

-1. __Invariant checking at certain steps__: `search.invariantFilter=regex`.
+5. __Invariant checking at certain steps__: `search.invariantFilter=regex`.
 Check the invariant only at the steps that satisfy the regular expression.
 For instance, `search.invariantFilter=10|15|20` tells the model checker to check the invariant only *after* exactly 10, 15, or 20 step were made.
 Step 0 corresponds to the initialization with ``Init``, step 1 is the first step with ``Next``, etc. This option is useful for checking consensus algorithms, where the decision cannot be revoked.
 So instead of checking the invariant after each step, we can do that after the algorithm has made a good number of steps.

-1. __Translation to SMT__:
+6. __Translation to SMT__:

    1. __Short circuiting__: `rewriter.shortCircuit=(false|true)`.
 When
       `rewriter.shortCircuit=true`, `A \/ B` and `A /\ B` are translated to SMT as if-then-else expressions, e.g., `(ite A true B)`.
 Otherwise, disjunctions and conjunctions are directly translated to `(or ...)` and `(and ...)` respectively.
 By default, `rewriter.shortCircuit=false`.